 It may take a few tries to get it right.

-Right-click on the “f” icon in the right-side of your object Layer in the Layers Palette.
-When the menu appears, choose [Create Layers].
+Right-click on the “f” icon in the right-side of your object Layer in

 You will now have a bunch of various Layers underneath your object Layer.
 Find the one labeled “Drop Shadow.”